Love and Pain (song)

 "Love and Pain" is a song by German musician known under the pseudonym of Captain Hollywood Project.
-It was released in 1996 as the second single from his third album, The Afterparty (1996).
-Featuring vocals by singer Petra Spiegl, it peaked at number nine in Finland and number 50 in Germany.
+It was released in 1996, by label Mighty, as the second single from his third album, The Afterparty (1996).
+The song was produced by German Eurodance group Masterboy and features vocals by Petra Spiegl.
+It peaked at number nine in Finland and number 50 in Germany.
+The accompanying music video was directed by P. Ythall & F. Fernberg, produced by Lawrence Novitch and filmed in Venice Beach, California.
+Pan-European magazine Music & Media wrote in their review of the song, "While most EHR singles have slowed to mid-tempo for the summer, this track kicks in with a fast dance beat.

-Critical reception

-Pan-European magazine Music & Media wrote, "While most EHR singles have slowed to mid-tempo for the summer, this track kicks in with a fast dance beat.
 The melody is classic Euro-dance, but Catania's House And Pain radio remix is pure house."